vmware/dod-compliance-and-automation/vsphere/8.0/vsphere/inspec/vmware-vsphere-8.0-stig-baseline/README.md

 # vmware-vsphere-8.0-stig-baseline
-VMware vSphere vCenter Appliance 8.0 STIG Readiness Guide Chef InSpec Profile
+VMware vSphere vCenter Appliance 8.0 STIG Chef InSpec Profile
 InSpec profile for vSphere 8.0 vCenter, ESXi, and VM controls.
 Does not include appliance level controls
-Version: Release 1 Version 2 Date: 21 September 2023
+Version: Release 1 Version 1 Date: 03 November 2023
-STIG Type: STIG Readiness Guide
+STIG Type: Official STIG

 ## Overview
-This is a compliance auditing profile that is based on Chef InSpec/CINC Auditor to perform an automated check for STIG compliance of the vSphere 8.0 vCenter, ESXi, and VM STIG Readiness Guide controls.
+This is a compliance auditing profile that is based on Chef InSpec/CINC Auditor to perform an automated check for STIG compliance of the vSphere 8.0 vCenter, ESXi, and VM STIG controls.
 Does not include appliance level controls.

 ## Requirements